What is Symlink?

 Hypothetical File Structure

-Suppose you have the following directory strucrture on your computer:
+Suppose you have the following directory structure on your computer:

 |